Inference of nonlinear causal effects with GWAS summary data

-{ Besides TWAS, Mendelian Randomization (MR) is another important and popular subject in genetics that uses SNPs as IVs to infer a causal relationship between an exposure and an outcome, typically two complex traits \cite{morrison2020mendelian,xue2021constrained}.
-Both TWAS and conventional MR are two-stage IV regression methods for causal inference and they share many similarities, yet their implementations are different due to distinct types of data being used.
-Although both TWAS and conventional MR use GWAS summary data in the second stage, in the first stage conventional MR uses GWAS summary data of sample size typically in tens of thousands or even larger, while TWAS typically uses individual-level data of sample size in a few hundreds or at most one or two thousands.
+\textbf{Other methods.} Besides TWAS, Mendelian Randomization (MR) is another important and popular subject in genetics that uses SNPs as IVs to infer a causal relationship between an exposure and an outcome, typically two complex traits \citep{morrison2020mendelian,xue2021constrained}.
+Both TWAS and conventional MR are two-stage IV regression methods for causal inference, and they share many similarities, yet their implementations are different due to distinct types of data being used.
+Although both TWAS and conventional MR use GWAS summary data in the second stage, in the first stage MR uses GWAS summary data of sample size typically in tens of thousands or even larger, while TWAS typically uses individual-level eQTL data of sample size in a few hundreds or at most one or two thousands.
 Usually, SNPs being used in TWAS are around the target gene (i.e. cis-SNPs) and are correlated, while most MR methods use independent SNPs from the whole genome.
-Due to these distinctions, the existing typical MR methods do not fit the TWAS analysis. }
+Due to these distinctions, the existing typical MR methods do not fit the TWAS analysis.

-In a nutshell, nonlinear modeling that is robust to the violation of IV assumptions and at the same time leverages large-scale GWAS summary data lacks for TWAS analysis as for our motivating data.
-To more effectively analyze our motivating data while addressing the limitations of existing methods, we develop an approach with the following novel aspects. \begin{itemize} \item We propose a flexible model to admit an arbitrary \emph{unknown nonlinear} causal relationship between an exposure and an outcome.
+In a nutshell, nonlinear modeling that is robust to the violation of IV assumptions and at the same time leverages large-scale GWAS summary data lacks for TWAS analysis.
+To addressing the limitations of existing methods, we develop an approach with the following novel aspects. \begin{itemize} \itemsep{0em} \item We propose a flexible model to admit an \emph{arbitrary unknown nonlinear} causal relationship between an exposure and an outcome.